lambdamikel/Talker-80/README.md

 ![Prototype Breadboard](images/DSC09718.JPG)

-First PCB version - IDC connector was still on the fron side, and no audio amp yet (only the op-amp mixer):
+First PCB version - IDC connector was still on the front side, and no audio amp yet (only the op-amp mixer):
 ![First PCB 1](images/DSC09725.JPG)
 ![First PCB 2](images/DSC09720.JPG)